 Create a Dry Outdoor Living Space

 It’s always a good idea to have a few extra tarps in your camping kit.
-Not only can a tarp serve as an emergency ground cloth for your tent or as a waterproof equipment cover for items like bikes, backpacks or firewood, but they can also be rigged up to create a waterproof shelter for cooking, eating and hanging out.
+Not only can a tarp serve as an emergency ground cloth for your tent or as a waterproof equipment cover for items like bikes, backpacks or firewood, but they can also be rigged up to create a waterproof shelter for cooking, eating, and hanging out.
 Even if it’s not raining, tarp shelters can block the wind, provide some shelter from the sun, as well as cozy up your campsite a bit.

 Tarp shelters can be challenging to set up for the first time, so it’s not a bad idea to practice in your yard before heading out on your camping trip.
 All you need is a tarp, a few trees and some paracord or bungees.
 If there aren’t any trees where you’ll be camping, you’ll need tarp poles or you can position two vehicles and secure the tarp between them.
-You can set up a tarp shelter anywhere with the right equipment and a bit of practice.
+You can set up a tarp shelter anywhere with the right gear and a bit of practice.

 Use Garbage Bags and Ziplocs to Your Advantage